Alligator Alcatraz: Opening

-On June 19, 2025, Uthmeier publicly announced the detention center in a video posted to Twitter, in which he called it "Alligator Alcatraz."
-U.S. President Donald Trump and Secretary of Homeland Security Kristi Noem joined DeSantis and other Florida state leaders on July 1, 2025, for the facility's opening.
-Trump praised it, saying, "It might be as good as the real Alcatraz," adding it’s "a little controversial, but I couldn’t care less."
+On its opening on July 1, 2025, U.S. President Donald Trump and Secretary of Homeland Security Kristi Noem joined DeSantis and other Florida state leaders.
+Trump said the compound "might be as good as the real Alcatraz," adding it's "a little controversial, but I couldn't care less."
+Desantis repeated in July 2025 that all detainees had a final removal order, which Eunice Cho of the ACLU stated is "clearly inaccurate."